VU-IVM/UNIGIS_ProgrammingGIS/TAA3/lecture.md

   name: python3
 ---

-# Lecture: Social Media and Natural Language Processing (NLP)
+# Loading API data and data exploration

-This week we will focus on how we can use Flickr data to map the spatial patterns of images, and try to uncover people's preferences for photograph locations and content.
-We will also learn how to perform aggregation and clustering over data to better study them.
+This week we will focus on how we can use Flickr and loading web-hosted geodata from API services to map the spatial patterns of images.
+We will also learn how to perform data aggregation and clustering.

 `````{admonition} Learning objectives
 :class: important